drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 To make this project more challenging, you can also try to integrate your energy consumption data with other sources of data such as building occupancy or outdoor temperature to gain more comprehensive insights into energy consumption patterns.
 You can also try to automate the data collection and analysis process by setting up a pipeline that streams data from your energy monitoring system to MongoDB and uses triggers to automate analysis and visualization.
 Additionally, you can also explore the use of energy storage or renewable energy sources to reduce your energy consumption and carbon footprint.

+## 8. Natural language processing
+Use machine learning algorithms to perform natural language processing tasks, such as text classification or entity recognition.
+Store the data in MongoDB for efficient querying and analysis.

+### Overview

+## 9.Image and video analysis:
+Use machine learning algorithms to analyze image and video data, such as object detection or facial recognition.
+Store the data in MongoDB for efficient querying and analysis.

+### Overview

 These are just a few ideas to get you started.
 The possibilities for data science projects using MongoDB are endless!